-It may fill you with excitement or even trepidation, the mere thought of recruiting a new member of staff, and creating a new job advert.
+The mere thought of recruiting a new member of staff and creating a new job advert may fill you with excitement or even trepidation.
 Regular recruiters will tell you that there is something very satisfying in running a successful recruitment campaign, but most will share with you far more horror stories about how it can go wrong.

 1. Create A Job Description

 Creating a job description at the beginning of the process like this can really help you to figure out this new employee’s role within your business and will come in handy later down the line when you have to draw up the employee’s contract.

 2. Research The Market